DaZCDude/LightManager/README.md

 ---

 ## About
-An open-source, WiZ-compatible light bulb manager for Android.
+An open-source, WiZ-compatible light manager for Android.

 The app communicates directly with WiZ lights over UDP, so Home Assistant is not required.